 - Loss or damage by wear and tear, or gradual deterioration

 - Loss or damage which is recoverable under other insurance policies obtained by the insured

 - Unoccupancy of the premises for more than a specific number of days as specified in the policy schedule

-- Destruction, damage or loss caused by the insured, anyone acting on their behalf, or any member of their family or in their employment
+- Destruction, damage or loss caused by the insured, anyone acting on their behalf, an employee, or any member of their family

-Burglary and Theft Insurance is an important policy for establishments like shops, warehouses / godowns, offices, factories, etc. It provides complete protection against theft and can be an affordable option for every shop owner in India.
+Burglary and Theft Insurance is an important policy for establishments like shops, warehouses, offices, factories, and businesses that keep high-value goods on their property.
+It provides complete protection against theft and can be an affordable option for every business owner in India.